radius-project/design-notes/architecture/2024-11-authz-feature-spec.md

 This feature specification describes:

-* Granting and revoking permission to users to perform Radius administrative actions at the control-plane level and tenant level
+* The default configuration for first-time users or local developers
+* Out of the box roles which can be assigned or customized

-* Granting and revoking permission to users to perform create, read, update, delete actions on resources and resource groups including applications, user-defined resource types, environments, and recipe registrations
+* Creating roles granting permission to perform actions on Radius resources including applications, user-defined resource types, environments, and recipe registrations
-* Granting and revoking permission to users to associate resources between resource groups
+* Creating roles granting permission to manage resource groups and permissions

 ### Non-goals (out of scope)